dltuananh123/Resort-Quote-Generator/MAINTENANCE.md

 1. Ensure Tailwind classes are applied correctly
 2. Check for conflicting styles in global CSS
 3. Verify the component inherits the correct theme settings

+### React Hydration Errors

+If you encounter hydration errors (server and client HTML mismatch):

+1. Ensure `suppressHydrationWarning` attribute is present on both `<html>` and `<body>` tags in `app/layout.tsx`
+2. This is particularly important for preventing errors caused by browser extensions like Grammarly that add attributes to HTML elements
+3. Be cautious with client-side only code that might render differently from server-side

+## Performance Monitoring

+The application uses Vercel Speed Insights to monitor and analyze performance:

+1. The integration is set up in `app/layout.tsx` with the `<SpeedInsights />` component
+2. Performance metrics are automatically collected and available in the Vercel dashboard
+3. Use these insights to identify potential performance bottlenecks and optimize accordingly

 ---